-Donald Trump Jr. T-Shirt Choice Puts Savvy Photoshoppers to Work
+Donald Trump Jr. T-Shirt Choice Puts Savvy Photoshoppers To Work

 What Now?

 So, as if he’s just a glutton for punishment, Trump is at it again.
 This time, he’s tweeted a photo of himself wearing a questionable t-shirt while enjoying some leisure time with his family at the president’s self-proclaimed “Winter White House” in Florida.
-And just in case the message on the shirt wasn’t appealing enough on it’s own, Trump Jr. also decided to give the camera a goofy-looking double thumbs up, à la The Fonz from Happy Days.
+And just in case the message on the shirt wasn’t appealing enough on its own, Trump Jr. also decided to give the camera a goofy-looking double thumbs up, à la The Fonz from Happy Days.
 And the caption?
-Well, see for yourself:
+Well, see for yourself.

 I’m going to have to buy 5-10,000 of these to pass around to our buddies in the #MSM.
 In the meantime I’ll model it for them????. #yourewelcome pic.twitter.com/Hnn3Z5Pspm